psmithdev/rockpaperscissors/README.md

 Plans for future updates to this project include:

-    Making the game case-insensitive, allowing inputs like "rock", "ROCK", or "RoCk" to be accepted.
+    Adding a button to restart the game after it ends.
     Expanding the game to include additional choices, namely "Lizard" and "Spock".

 # Usage